Guglielmo123/spotify-friends/README.md

 ## Description

-Search platform for restaurants in Barcelona and creating the favorite list of restaurants.
+Search platform for music available in Spotify where you can favorite and comment on songs. -Bonus: Posting these comments in a feed section where friends can interact.